maiahalle/DS105_Group_Final_Project/README.md

 Second, we converted JSON to a data frame:

-We had to extract the necessary data from the Twitter JSON response by creating a name value pair dictionary.
+We had to extract the necessary data from the Twitter JSON response by creating a name-value pair dictionary.

 <pre><code>def get_tweet_dict(tweet, handle, name):
     metrics = tweet["public_metrics"]